Research Interests of KIPAC Senior Members

 Courtesy Fermilab Visual Media Services.

-Steve is the Director of the Large Synoptic Survey Telescope (LSST), a major new facility currently under construction, that will enable a wide array of scientific investigations ranging from studies of moving objects in the solar system to the structure and evolution of the universe as a whole.
-His research group is primarily working on the design and development of that facility, and its application to research in fundamental cosmology.
-They are building and testing laboratory prototypes of components of the LSST camera, and developing and utilizing detailed simulations to investigate systematics that may arise in studies of cosmic shear.
+Steve is the Director of Rubin Observatory — a major new facility currently under construction in Chile — which will produce (over ten years) the Legacy Survey of Space & Time (LSST).
+The LSST will enable a wide array of scientific investigations ranging from studies of moving objects in the solar system to the structure and evolution of the universe as a whole.
+Steve has played a major role in the construction of the LSST camera.
 Prior to his engagement with LSST, Steve was an X-ray astrophysicist, concentrating on the design of instrumentation and analysis of data associated with high resolution X-ray spectroscopy of cosmic sources.
-He maintains an interest in that field, although at a low level, given his commitments to LSST.
+He maintains an interest in that field, although at a low level, given his commitments to Rubin Observatory.

 Chao-Lin Kuo : Cosmic Microwave Background Radiation: Instrumentation and Cosmology